 You’ll also want to bring along a mesh bag to hold all your best snorkeling gear while letting the sand and water drain out.
 This set makes it easy to color code everyone’s gear, or you can buy reasonably priced singles if you don’t need that many.

 Finally, you’ll want to capture memories of your little ones spotting their favorite sea life.
 We use these protective cases for our iPhones, though the photos come out a bit hazy unfortunately.
 If budget and space allow, consider picking up a great budget action camera for your family snorkeling vacation!
-This one gets great reviews – and at a fraction of the price of a certain extremely popular name brand.
+Read our hands-on Akaso Brave 4 review – it’s just a fraction of the price of a certain extremely popular name brand.